ellysh/video-game-bots/InGameBots/example.md

 When the game is launched, you should select a "Single player" option, create a new character and start the game.

-### Parameter Searching
+### Parameters Searching

 Goal of our analysis is to find an address of the player character's life parameter into the game process memory.
-First and the most obvious way to achieve our goal is to use the Cheat Engine memory scanner.
-You can launch the Cheat Engine and try to search the current life value in the default mode of the scanner.
-This approach do not work for me.
-There is a long list of the resulting addresses.
+First and the most obvious way to achieve our goal is to use Cheat Engine memory scanner.
+You can launch Cheat Engine and try to search current value of the life parameter without any configuration of search options.
+This approach does not work for me.
+You will get a long list of the resulting addresses.
 If you continue searching by selecting "Next Scan" option with updated life value, the resulting list becomes empty.

-Primary reason of our issue is a size and complexity of the Diablo 2 game itself.
+Straightforward approach does not work.
+The primary reason of this issue is size and complexity of the Diablo 2 game itself.
 The game model is very complex, and there are a lot of game objects in the memory.
 Now we do not know, how a state and parameters of these objects are stored into the memory.
-Therefore we can start our research from developing a method, that allows us to find a specific object in the memory.
-Let us look at the window with the player character's attributes again.
+Therefore, we can start our research from developing a method, that allows us to find a specific object into the memory.
+Let us look at the window with player character's attributes again.
 There are several parameters that are guaranteed to be unique for the player character object.
-We can name this kind of unique parameters an **artifacts** for the sake of brevity.
+We can name this kind of unique parameters as **artifacts** for the sake of brevity.
 What are artifacts for the player character object?
-This is a list of these:
+This is a list of them:

 1. **Character name**<br/>
-It is extremely unlikely that other game object has the same name as a player character.
-Otherwise you can rename your character to guarantee its unique name.
+This is extremely unlikely that other game object has the same name as a player character.
+If it happens, you can rename your character to guarantee its unique name.
 2. **Experience value**<br/>
 This is a long positive integer number.
-It is able to appear in the other objects rarely.
-But you can change this value easily by killing several monsters, and then make next memory scan operation with the new value.
+The number is able to appear in the other objects rarely.
+But you can change it easily by killing several monsters, and then make next memory scan operation with the new value.
 3. **Stamina value**<br/>
 This is a long positive number.
 You can change it easily too by running outside the city.

 I suggest to select an experience value for searching.
 In case the value equals to zero, you can kill several monsters to change it.
-The value will grow rapidly.
-There are the memory scan results for my case:
+The value grows rapidly.
+This is a memory scan result for my case:

 ![Experience Value](experience-value.png)

-There are several values in the memory that equal to the character's experience value.
+There are several values in game memory that equal to the character's experience value.

 Next step is to distinguish the value that is contained inside the character object.
 First of all, we can clarify a type of owning segment for each of these variables.
-This is a shortened output of the `!address` command of WinDbg debugger:
+This is a shortened output of the `!address` command of the WinDbg debugger:
 ```
 + 0`003c0000  0`003e0000  0`00020000  MEM_PRIVATE MEM_COMMIT PAGE_READWRITE <unknown>
 + 0`03840000  0`03850000  0`00010000  MEM_PRIVATE MEM_COMMIT PAGE_READWRITE <unknown>
 + 0`03850000  0`03860000  0`00010000  MEM_PRIVATE MEM_COMMIT PAGE_READWRITE <unknown>
 + 0`04f50000  0`04fd0000  0`00080000  MEM_PRIVATE MEM_COMMIT PAGE_READWRITE <unknown>
 ```
 You can see, that all found variables are stored into the segments of "unknown" type.
 What is the "unknown" type?
 We already know the segments of stack and heap types.
 WinDbg debugger can distinguish them well.
-Therefore these unknown segments are neither stack nor heap type.
-It is able to be segments that are allocated by the [`VirtualAllocEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa366890%28v=vs.85%29.aspx) WinAPI function.
-We can clarify this question very simple by writing a sample application, that uses a `VirtualAllocEx` function.
-If you launch this sample application with WinDbg debugger, you see a segment of "unknown" type in the application's memory map.
+Therefore, these "unknown" segments are neither stack nor heap type.
+These segments are able to be allocated by the [`VirtualAllocEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa366890%28v=vs.85%29.aspx) WinAPI function.
+We can verify this assumption very simple by writing a [test application](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/Diablo2Example/VirtualAllocEx.cpp), that uses the `VirtualAllocEx` function.
+In case you launch this test application with WinDbg debugger, you will see a segment of "unknown" type in the application's memory map.
 The base address of the "unknown" segment has the same value as returned one by the `VirtualAllocEx` function.

-Analyzing of segments do not allow us to find the character's experience parameter.
+Segments analysis does not allow us to find the character's experience parameter.
 All of these "unknown" segments have the same type and flags.
-Therefore we cannot distinguish them.
+Therefore, we cannot distinguish them.

 We can try another way to find the character object.
-It is obvious, that parameters of the object will be changed, when a player performs the actions.
-For example, the object's coordinates are changed when a character moves.
-Also the live value is decreased when the character gains a damage from monsters.
+It is obvious that parameters of the object will be changed, when a player performs actions.
+For example, coordinates of an object are changed when a character moves.
+Also live value is decreased when the character gains a damage from monsters.
 Consider this fact, we can analyze the nature of changes in the memory that is located near the character's experience parameter.
 Cheat Engine memory scanner provides a feature to display changes of a memory region in real-time.
 There is an algorithm to open a Memory Viewer window of the Cheat Engine application:

 1. Select an address in the resulting list for inspection.
 2. Left click on the address.